 Many people think a Virtual Assistant is just someone who answers the phone – rather like a human answering machine.

 ‘Well… I could take a message if you like…?’

 Face it, a machine would be a lot cheaper.
 And just as (in)effective.

 A real Virtual Assistant is much more than that – if they’re allowed to be, of course.

-Because a real Virtual Assistant is one who likes to see things through – from start to finish.
-Who doesn’t just take a message, but deals with the query.
+A real Virtual Assistant is one who likes to see things through – from start to finish.
+Who doesn’t just take a message, but deals with the query?
 Meets the caller’s need.
 And does exactly what the client would have done had they answered the phone themselves.
 In fact a true blue superhero/ine.
 (Or whatever colour your branding happens to be.
 After all, we’re representing your business…)

 ‘I’ll just check that for you, sir.
-Yes, your order for a Mark 3 Super Obfusticator went to dispatch this morning> Marked to go first class.
+Yes, your order for a Mark 3 Super Obfuscator went to dispatch this morning.
+Marked to go, first class.
 So you should have it tomorrow.’